Deborah L. Wince-Smith: Professional career

 As a new member of The Explorers Club, Ms. Wince-Smith is committed to advancing its mission of global exploration, scientific discovery and protection of the planet.

+Personal life

 Ms. Wince-Smith is married to former Deputy United States Trade Representative Ambassador Michael B. Smith and resides in McLean, Virginia.
 Her two sons are graduates of the U.S. Naval Academy.